bbrzycki/setigen/docs/source/advanced.rst

 Depending on the type of signal, you should be cautious when defining a bounding frequency range.
 For signals with constant drift rate and small spectral width, it isn't too hard to define a range.
-For example, :func:`~setigen.Frame.add_constant_signal` uses bounding ranges automatically to optimize signal creation.
+For example, :func:`~setigen.frame.Frame.add_constant_signal` uses bounding ranges automatically to optimize signal creation.

 However, for signals